Simplicity and Clarity

 Is Siegelvision just a natural extension of Siegel+Gale?

-I decided that I wanted to work for purpose-driven organizations and organizations in social justice, medicine, and education, so about three and a half years ago, I founded Siegelvision.
+I decided that I wanted to work for purpose-driven organizations and organizations in social justice, medicine, and education, so about few years ago, I founded Siegelvision.
 I located an office with real character and hired several outstanding branding and marketing strategists, writers, and designers.

 What does it really mean to be “purpose-driven” today?